xixilele1990/swap-meet/README.md

 10. Begin using the test file of the next wave!

-11. When you are finished working for the day, deactivate your environment with
+11. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window

 ```
 $ deactivate
 ```

-### !callout-secondary

-## `$ deactivate` or Close Terminal

-Alternatively, you could close this Terminal tab/window.

-### !end-callout

 ## Details About How to Run Tests

 Run all unskipped tests that exist in this project with:

 ```
+# Must be in activated virtual environment
-python -m pytest
+$ pytest
 ```

 If you want to see any `print` statements print to the console, add `-s` to the end of any `pytest` command:

 ```
+# Must be in activated virtual environment
-python -m pytest -s
+$ pytest -s
 ```

 If you want to run all unskipped tests that exist in one file, use:

 ```
+# Must be in activated virtual environment
-$ python -m pytest tests/test_file_name.py
+$ pytest tests/test_file_name.py
 ```

 ... where `test_file_name.py` is relpaced with the correct test file name.